Equipment and Safety

 All runners should be aware that the trail passes through some very inaccessible and remote country that does not often allow for any outside access.
 In fact, on most stages there is not even a 4WD track that comes close to the trail at any point – meaning that if you have an accident you are a long way from help.

-Runners need to be self-sufficient and be able to handle yourself in a remote landscape and if an accident occurs (such as a badly rolled ankle for example), you must be able to look after yourself and each other, and work independently to make your own way to the next checkpoint / water point.
+Runners need to be self-sufficient and be able to handle yourself in a remote landscape.
+If an accident occurs (such as a badly rolled ankle for example), you must be able to look after yourself and each other, and work independently to make your own way to the next checkpoint / water point.

-There is minimal mobile phone reception along the trail and if you do truly need emergency assistance then we encourage you to follow these basic steps:
+There is minimal mobile phone reception along the trail.
+If you do need emergency assistance then we encourage you to follow these basic steps:

 • Alert other runners / walkers that you need help.
 Take specific note of your location and the name of the injured.